 Just a stone’s throw away from Washington D.C. sits Virginia’s Wine Country.
-Nestled within the Blue Ridge Mountains, these vineyards and wineries not only offer wine that’s sure to please, they also have the views to top it.
+Nestled within the Blue Ridge Mountains, these vineyards and wineries not only offer wine that’s sure to please, but they also have the views to accompany it.

-While staying in Harpers Ferry, most people are eager to explore the fantastic hiking trails, fun tubing opportunities, or to go back in time with the area’s incredible history.
+While staying in Harpers Ferry, most people are eager to explore the fantastic hiking trails and fun tubing opportunities or to go back in time with the area’s incredible history.
 What sometimes gets overlooked is the vibrant wine region just next door.

 Loudoun County Wine

 Wine has been produced in Northern Virginia since Europeans first colonized the country in the 17th century.
 During the early days of Jamestown, it was a requirement that all males tended to grapevines and attempted winemaking.

 However, the colonists and their European grapevines struggled with the heat and humidity of Virginia, which led to parasites and diseased vines.
 Thomas Jefferson himself attempted to establish vineyards in the area but was also unsuccessful.